ZacharieALES/porta-java/README.md

 # porta-java
 The software porta is used to analyze polytopes and polyhedra.
-One of its drawback is that the variables in the formulation must be named x1, x2, x3, ...
+One of its drawback is that the variables in the formulation used to define the polytopes must be named x1, x2, x3, ...
 This is not really user-friendly when your formulation initially contains different variables names with potentially several indices.
 It makes it difficult to:
 - write your formulation in a way that porta understands it;
 - understand the outputs returned by porta.